Carlos Ghosn: Michelin

-After graduation in 1978, Ghosn spent 18 years at Michelin, Europe's largest tire maker, initially training and working in several plants in France and Germany.
+After graduation in 1978, Ghosn spent 18 years at Michelin, Europe's largest tyre maker, initially training and working in several plants in France and Germany.
 In 1981, he became plant manager in Le Puy-en-Velay, France.
 In 1984 he was named head of research and development for the company's industrial tyre division.

 In 1985, when Ghosn was 30 years old, he was appointed chief operating officer (COO) of Michelin's South American operations.
 He returned to Rio de Janeiro, reporting directly to François Michelin, who tasked Ghosn with turning around the operation, which was unprofitable and struggling under Brazil's hyperinflation.
 Ghosn formed cross-functional management teams to determine best practices among the French, Brazilian, and other nationalities working in the South American division.
 The multicultural experience in Brazil formed the basis of his cross-cultural management style and emphasis on diversity as a core business asset.
 "You learn from diversity ... but you're comforted by commonality", Ghosn has said.
 The division returned to profitability in two years.

 After turning around Michelin's South American operations, Ghosn was appointed president and COO of Michelin North America in 1989, and moved to Greenville, South Carolina, with his family.
 He was promoted to CEO of Michelin North America in 1990.
 He presided over the restructuring of the company after its acquisition of the Uniroyal Goodrich Tyre Company.